mfurnival-star/scene-designer/shapes.parts.index.md

 - **Responsibility:**
   - Implements the content and UI logic for the Sidebar panel (shape table/list).
   - Current: Placeholder/hello world.
-  - Future: Will show the table of annotation shapes and handle selection, lock, delete, etc.
+  - **Planned:** Will show the table of annotation shapes and handle selection, lock, delete, etc.

 ---

-### **PART 2A: CanvasPanel – Image Display & Point Placement**
+### **PART 2A: CanvasPanel – Image Display, Annotation, Multi-Select, Drag & Bounding Box**
 - **Filename:** `shapes.part2a.konva.js`
 - **Responsibility:**
-  - Fully implements the Canvas panel using Konva.
+  - Implements the full Canvas panel using Konva.
   - Loads and displays the selected/uploaded image.
-  - Allows "Point" annotation placement via click.
+  - Allows placement and manipulation of "Point", "Rectangle", and "Circle" shapes.
-  - Renders draggable points as colored circles.
+  - Implements robust selection logic:
+    - Single and multi-selection (including "Select All" and marquee/box selection).
+    - Dashed highlight outlines for multi-selected shapes.
+    - Multi-select drag with custom bounding box logic (including rotation/scale).
+    - Movement clamped so that no shape can be dragged out of the image/stage bounds.
+    - **Debug:** Orange bounding box for multi-select group (always shown during drag; toggleable when settings are fully enabled).
+  - Attaches shape events for selection, drag, and interaction.
-  - Hooks for future rectangle/circle shapes.
+  - Hooks for future color annotation and export logic.

 ---